 Hunters must also adhere to safety and ethical hunting practices, including hunting only during designated hours and respecting private property boundaries.

-For comprehensive details on bag limits, weapon restrictions, and other legal considerations, always refer to the official Georgia DNR hunting regulations.
+For comprehensive details on bag limits, method-of-take restrictions, and other legal considerations, always refer to the official Georgia DNR hunting regulations.

 Small game hunting opportunities abound across Georgia, including on public lands such as Wildlife Management Areas (WMAs), national forests, and state parks that allow hunting.
 These public lands provide accessible hunting grounds with established rules and regulations to protect wildlife and habitat.